pickups/Sprint-Challenge-Applied-Javascript/README.md

 * [ ] Create an 'infinite loop' carousel.
 In which as long as you click on an arrow, the array of images will loop over itself.

-* [ ] If you have finished the above, research `data attributes`.
-Implement data attributes within your tabs as well as your cards.
-Give the tabs functionality so that when they are clicked they filter the cards to only display the cards that contain that topic.
+* [ ] If you have finished the above, play around with the styling on all the components, and understand how each is built.